 Day-1: Arrival: Arrive Kathmandu

-Day-2: Guided sightseeing around of the Kathmandu valley.
+Day-2: Guided sightseeing around Kathmandu valley.

-Day-4: Lukla to Chutanga (3450m)Today is a relatively easy trek, through the woodlands above Lukla.
-A good trail leads through pasture to the edge of a diminishing forest of rhododendron and pine which covers the steep hillsides above Lukla.
-After 3 hours we reach Chutanga where we will camp for 2 nights at an altitude of 3450m in order to acclimatise.
+Day-4: Lukla to Chutanga (3,450m)Today is a relatively easy trek, through the woodlands above Lukla.
+A good trail leads through pastures into a forest of rhododendron and pine which covers the steep hillsides above Lukla.
+After 3 hours we reach Chutanga where we camp for 2 nights at an altitude of 3450m in order to acclimatise.

 Day-6: Zatwra La Crossing (4320m)

-Day-11:Trek to Khare (5100m)Today we will climb above 5,000 m (16,400ft) for the first time.
+Day-11:Trek to Khare (5100m)We will climb above 5,000 m (16,400ft) for the first time.
 Our hike up to Khare (5,100m, 16,728ft) is short, but we will take it slowly, with frequent stops to soak up the incredible surroundings.
 The trail heads eastward out of Tangnag, along the lateral moraine of the Dig Glacier.
 We will pause to climb up the moraine for a view of the pristine Sabai Tso glacial lake.
 A drop in lake level, caused by a recent rupture of the natural dam the held the lake, is clearly visible.
 We will arrive at Khare in the early afternoon and have lunch.
 From Khare, the beautiful north face of Mera Peak is in plain view and Mera glacier spills steeply down into the valley.
-Camp.
-(BLD)

 Day-15: Continue to High Camp (5800m)We have a short, steep climb up to High camp, but we will take it very slowly so that we allow for the altitude gain.
 At 5,800 m (19,025ft), high camp is nestled behind a large rock outcrop.
 We will arrive here by lunch and spend the afternoon relaxing and further acclimatizing.
-We make preparation for the next day to get to the summit.
-Camp.
-(BLD)
+We make preparation for the next morning to get to the summit.

 Day-19: A rest day.The guides and Sherpas ascend the Amphu Lapcha to establish fixed lines and prepare the pass for tomorrow's crossing.
-Camp.

-Day-20: Amphu Lapcha Crosssing - Chukkung.Today is a long technically difficult day.
-Starting from the south base of Amphu Lapcha, today is an early morning climb.
+Day-20: Amphu Lapcha Crosssing - Chukkung.This is a long technically difficult trek.
+Starting from the south base of Amphu Lapcha, we start an early morning climb.
 The climb involves steep sections on rock and ice.
 It is better to tackle the pass early in the morning when the snow is stable.
 We use climbing ropes wherever necessary.
-The last sections of the climb to Amphu Lapcha winds up through snow shelves.
+The last sections to climb to Amphu Lapcha winds up through snow shelves.
 On the other side, a steep descent awaits to be endeavored on fixed lines leading down to the moraine.
 We then continue down the Imja valley on the other side to the small village of Chukkung.
-Camp

 Day-21: Deboche 3710mOur descent down the valley will be long as we ascend and descend over small passes Dingboche to the main Khumbu Valley, through the village of Pangboche to tonights stop at Deboche.
-Camp (3710m

 Day-23:LuklaOur final days trekking following the Dudh Khosi mostly downhill but with a last climb up to Lukla.
 We say goodbye to our support crew in traditional style.
-Overnight basic Lodge.
+Overnight Lodge.

 Day-24:Flight: Lukla (2,840m) - Kathmandu (1,310m).Hotel Overnight (B)